Table of Contents

 The incidence of clinical hyperthyroidism in the United States is estimated to be around 0.44 per 1000 in children and 0.59 per 1000 in adolescents.
 According to some epidemiological studies of hyperthyroidism, a peak in incidence is observed in children aged between 10 and 15 years.

 Graves’ disease is more common in girls compared to boys, with a female to male ratio of 3-6:1 reported in studies.
 However, other causes of hyperthyroidism have no male to female variation.

 The prognosis of Graves’ disease in children is excellent with a very low risk of congestive heart failure.
 Unfortunately, neonatal Graves’ disease has a worse prognosis.
 Hypothyroidism after treatment with radioiodine or surgical sub-thyroidectomy is the most common complication seen in children with Graves’ disease.

 Etiology of Hyperthyroidism in Children

-The causes of hyperthyroidism in the pediatric population is classified into :
+The causes of hyperthyroidism in the pediatric population are classified into:

 A. Thyroid causes of hyperthyroidism:

-- Graves’ disease (The most common cause of hyperthyroidism in children).
+- Graves’ disease is the most common cause of hyperthyroidism in children

 - Toxic adenoma